howerj/forth-cpu/info/eforth/eForth.md

 The second field must be a 0, which serves to terminate a vocabulary link when many vocabularies are created.
-Vocabularies are useful in reducing the number of words the text interpreter must search to locate a word, and allowing related words to be grouped together as logic modules.
+Vocabularies are useful in reducing the number of words the text interpreter must search to locate a word, and allowing related words to be grouped together as logically related modules.
 Although the eForth itself only uses one vocabulary, the mechanism is provided to define multiple vocabularies in large applications.